Ernst II, Prince of Hohenlohe-Langenburg: Relationship with the Nazi Party

 After Adolf Hitler came to power in 1933, Ernst joined his son (who had already entered in 1931) in the Nazi Party with the membership number of 3726902.

 Retirement

 After the Second World War, Ernst retired to private life.
-His wife, who suffered from various illnesses died in 1942.
+His wife, who suffered from various illnesses, died in 1942.
 Ernst was dedicated to church and nursing activities and was a member of the German Evangelical Church Assembly (the Kirchentag), Commander of the Württemberg-Badenschen Genossenschaft (Württemberg-Baden Cooperative), Governor of the Bailiwick of Brandenburg Order of St. John, Honorary President of the Württemberg State Association of the Red Cross as well as of the Evangelical People's League of Württemberg (Evangelischen Volksbund für Württemberg).
-On 11 December 1950, Ernst died at the age 87 at Langenburg, Baden-Württemberg, in what was then West Germany.
+On 11 December 1950, Ernst died at the age 87 at Langenburg, Baden-Württemberg, West Germany.

 Children

 The children of Prince Ernst and Princess Alexandra of Hohelohe-Langenburg were descended from both Queen Victoria and Victoria's half-sister Feodora of Leiningen.
 They were: